Negaunee Public Schools

 Negaunee Public Schools is a school district headquartered in Negaunee, Michigan.
 In addition to Negaunee, it includes Negaunee Township, Richmond Township (including Palmer), and a small section of Ishpeming Township.

 History

-In 2014, Dan Skewis became the superintendent.
+In 2025, Andy Skewis became the superintendent.

+In 2019 the Negaunee Public Schools bus garage collapsed under the weight of snow.
+The sprinkler system ruptured spilling water onto the nearby US Highway 41/M-28.

 During the COVID-19 pandemic in Michigan, the schools had fewer students than usual.
 COVID-era restrictions ended by August 2022.

 In 2022 the district was building an indoor field for practice games.